FOR POWER OUTAGE OR BREAKDOWN, PLEASE CALL 15454

 A pivotal element in realizing the GDII initiative involves the deployment of an Enterprise Gateway (EGW) at the substation level.
 This sophisticated EGW serves as the central hub for the acquisition of real-time data from an array of devices, including Phasor measurement units, Remote Terminal Units (RTUs), Intelligent Electronic Devices (IEDs), Automatic Voltage Regulators (AVRs), sensors, and transducers situated within the substation.
 Subsequently, this EGW facilitates the transmission of this data to the enterprise-level historian.

 Furthermore, the EGW assumes the dual role of an edge processor, responsible for the real-time processing of acquired data before forwarding it to the historian for additional analysis.
 In this capacity, it serves to trigger actionable responses, such as the issuance of maintenance notifications to the designated team members through email communication, thereby enhancing operational efficiency and reliability.
-Until Oct 2023, EGW has been installed in almost 90% of grid’s substation.
+In December 2024, EGW installation works and data mapping has been completed for all existing grid’s substation.

 Through GDII, TNB managed to develop a few applications such as: